About the Early Learning Network – Early Learning Network

 1 Network Lead Team

-One network lead team is responsible for the coordination of Network activities and the facilitation of collaborative and cooperative work across all 6 research and assessment teams.
+One network lead team was responsible for the coordination of network activities and the facilitation of collaborative and cooperative work across all six research and assessment teams.

 Learn More